biocommons/hgvs/README.md

 -   An easy-to-use object model that represents most variant types (SNVs, indels, dups, inversions, etc) and concepts (intronic offsets, uncertain positions, intervals)
--   A variant normalizer that rewrites variants in canoncial forms and substitutes reference sequences (if reference and transcript sequences differ)
+-   A variant normalizer that rewrites variants in canonical forms and substitutes reference sequences (if reference and transcript sequences differ)
 -   Formatters that generate HGVS strings from internal representations